 Renters’ Insurance Overview

-If you’re like many Americans, you currently rent the place you live in.
+If you’re like many North Shore and Boston, MA residents, you currently rent the place you live in.
 Often, because rental policies are not required of tenants, they are overlooked as necessary until it’s too late.
-For example, in the case of fire, theft or vandalism, you may want to consider, can you afford to replace pricy items such as a smart TV or laptop on your own?
+For example, in the case of fire, theft or vandalism, you may want to consider, can you afford to replace pricey items such as a smart TV or laptop on your own?
 Your entire wardrobe?
 Without a renters policy, that is what you will be doing in the case of an unexpected loss.
 Others will think they simply don’t need it because their possessions aren’t valuable enough to warrant it.
 This may be true; however, your rental policy covers more than just your contents.
 It can help you if you need to relocate due to repairs on your unit, and it will also cover you for liability in the case that a visitor is injured on the premises and looking for reimbursement.

 Renters’ Insurance Key Facts